spectrocloud/librarium/docs/docs-content/vertex/install-palette-vertex/airgap/kubernetes-airgap-instructions.md

   :::caution

   Take the neccessary steps to secure your file server and ensure it can automatically recover from a failure.
-The file server is a critical component of the airgap installation and must be available post-install for Palette to function properly.
+The file server is a critical component of the airgap installation and must be available post-install for VerteX to function properly.

   :::